emojicode/emojicode.github.io/src/reference/callables.md

 # Callables

-Emojicode supports a type called Callables which is comparable to function types in other programming languages.
-Callables are actually just objects and can therefore be stored in variables, passed into other methods, etc.
+Emojicode supports a type called *callables* which is comparable to function types in other programming languages.
+Callables are objects like any other object and can therefore be stored in variables, passed as argument, etc.

 ## Type